smruthi33/Code-Pattern/README.md

 ### 4.3 Add the data file <TODO.. how data file is added>
 <TODO.. explain about configuration files>
+There are two configuration files

+#### 4.3.1 Entities Config
+Check the file <TODO/link to repo/Configuration/config_entity_extract.txt>.
+This file contains regular expressions and chunking patterns which are used to identify entities and their values from the text of the form document

+#### 4.3.2 Document Type config
+Check the file <TODO/link to repo/Configuration/config_legaldocs.txt>.
+This file contains information to identify the type of the document.
+It specifies what all entities should be available in a document to categorise the document to a particular type.
+E.g. A document can be a rental agreement document if it has entities `Leaser Term`, `Rent`, `Security Deposit`.

 * Download <TODO configuration files> from the repo <TODO final repo link>
 * Add the above configuration files to Object Storage.
 In Watson Studio, go to your project default page, use Find and Add Data (look for the 10/01 icon) and its Files tab
-* Also upload the text files obtained as a result of 'Text Extraction Using Optical Character Recognition'
+* Also upload the text files obtained as a result of `Text Extraction Using Optical Character Recognition`

 ![](images/add_file.png)